 - We evaluate whether you need any tooth replacement or restoration

 - During the exam, we also discuss and demonstrate the best oral cleaning techniques

 We need to know your medical history because certain conditions put you at increased risk for dental problems.
-For example, if you have diabetes, you may be at increased risk for gum disease.
-Also, if any of the medication that you take causes dry mouth, it may again increase your chances of tooth decay.
-If you have dentures or bridges, the dentist will asses them for fit, and ascertain whether they need any adjustment.
+For example, if you have diabetes, you may be at increased risk for gum disease which will obviously require gum disease treatment.
+Also, if any of the medications that you take causes dry mouth, it may again increase your chances of tooth decay.
+If you have dentures or bridges, the dentist will assess them for fit, and ascertain whether they need any adjustment.

 During the initial examination, we also typically discuss how diet affects dental health, smoking, and other lifestyle factors that have a direct bearing on oral health.